frederic-perez/AmE-dictionary/data/idioms.md

 __be well versed in (something)__ To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._
 __bean counter__ :two: __1__ A derogatory term used to describe someone who obsesses over trivial and insignificant expenditures in an attempt to save money.
 __bear fruit__ :two: (bear fruits) Yield results, have a favorable outcome. _This new idea of his is bound to bear fruit._
+__beat around the bush__ To fail to come to the important point about something; from the idea of a hunted animal hiding in a bush while the hunter is too timorous to follow it in there.
 __beat it__ To go away immediately.
 __beat the clock__ :two: To finish something before the time is up.
 __beat the shit out of (someone)__ _I expect them to beat the shit out of the Eagles._
 __beat your head against the wall__ To try to do something that is hopeless.
+__beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __beg the question__ _All of this begs the question of Gallego’s own voting record._
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.